Why certain Tannaka groups attached to abelian varieties are almost connected: Fourier transform

 Suppose $X_0$ is an abelian variety defined over a finite field $\kappa$.
 Let $a_0:X_0\times X_0 \to X_0$ be the group law.
 Let $k$ denote the algebraic closure of $\kappa$ and let $X$ be the extension of $X_0$ to $k$.
 On $X_0$ the geometric Frobenius {\it endomorphism} $Fr=Fr_\kappa$ acts by the $q$-power map on coordinates for $q=\# \kappa$.

 {\it Lang torsors}.
 The Lang torsor for $X_0$ is defined by the etale homomorphism ${\wp}_0(x)= Fr(x) - x$

-The morphism ${\wp}_0$ defines a finite etale geometrically irreducible Galois covering of $X_0$ whose Galois group by [S2, p.116] is the abelian finite group $X_0(\kappa)$, i.e. the kernel of ${\wp}_0$.
-Considered over the algebraic closure $k$ of $\kappa$, this defines an etale covering with Galois group $\Delta$ and will be denoted ${\wp}: X \to X$
+The morphism ${\wp}_0$ defines a finite etale geometrically irreducible Galois covering of $X_0$, whose Galois group by [S2, p.116] is the abelian finite group $X_0(\kappa)$, i.e. the kernel of ${\wp}_0$.
+Considered over the algebraic closure $k$ of $\kappa$, this defines an etale covering with Galois group $\Delta$ denoted ${\wp}: X \to X$

 Since $\wp_0$ is geometrically irreducible, we get $\Delta = X_0(\kappa)$.
 Let $\Delta^*$ denote the group of characters of $\Delta$ with values in $\Lambda^*$

 The direct image ${\wp}_{0,*}(\Lambda_{X_0}) $ of the constant sheaf $\Lambda_{X_0}$ on $X_0$ decomposes into a direct sum $\bigoplus_{\chi \in \Delta^*} L_{\chi,0}$ of smooth rank one $\Lambda$-adic sheaves $L_{\chi,0}$ on $X_0$.
 Let denote $L_\chi$ the scalar extension of $L_{\chi,0}$ to $k$, defining the corresponding smooth etale Weil sheaf on $X$.
 By class field theory, see [S2, p.142],